Find A Stroke Specialist At Our Certified Comprehensive Stroke Center

 Once we determine the nature of your condition, our board-certified stroke specialist will decide on the most appropriate stroke treatment that will meet your specific needs.
 Depending on the severity of your stroke, you may be moved immediately into the angiography suite or into surgery for life-saving treatment.

 UH Provides Minimally Invasive Stroke Treatments

 University Hospitals provides advanced treatment for stroke patients with innovative and minimally invasive therapies.
 We were one of the first to offer neurointerventional treatments, where a small tube is advanced through an artery in the groin to reach the brain and repair blocked or ruptured blood vessels without the need for surgery.
-We also have other nonsurgical treatments, such as like Gamma Knife and CyberKnife® stereotactic radiosurgery, that use radiation to treat conditions as an alternative to surgery.
+We also have other nonsurgical treatments, such as Gamma Knife stereotactic radiosurgery, that uses radiation to treat conditions as an alternative to surgery.
 Our expert vascular neurosurgeons also offer many advanced surgical options to clip or coil aneurysms or AVMs as well as repair and bypass arteries.
 We also use drug therapy to reduce and eliminate clots from forming.